bbnsdevelop/micro-service-with-docker/README.md

 ## Step By Step Details

 ### Introduction to the Course
-- 00 Step 01 - Deploy Spring Boot Applications to Docker - Course Overview
+- Deploy Spring Boot Applications to Docker - Course Overview
-- 00 Step 02 - Deploy Spring Boot Applications to Docker - Getting Started
+- Deploy Spring Boot Applications to Docker - Getting Started

 ### Getting Started with Docker
-- 01 Step 01 - Installing Docker - Docker
+- Installing Docker - Docker
-- 01 Step 02 - Your First Docker Usecase - Deploy a Spring Boot Application
+- Your First Docker Usecase - Deploy a Spring Boot Application
-- 01 Step 03 - Important Docker Concepts - Registry, Repository, Tag, Image and Container
+- Important Docker Concepts - Registry, Repository, Tag, Image and Container
-- 01 Step 04 - Playing with Docker Images and Containers
+- Playing with Docker Images and Containers
-- 01 Step 05 - Understanding Docker Architecture - Docker Client, Docker Engine
+- Understanding Docker Architecture - Docker Client, Docker Engine
-- 01 Step 06 - Why is Docker Popular
+- Why is Docker Popular
-- 01 Step 07 - Playing with Docker Images
+- Playing with Docker Images
-- 01 Step 08 - Playing with Docker Containers
+- Playing with Docker Containers
-- 01 Step 09 - Playing with Docker Commands - stats, system
+- Playing with Docker Commands - stats, system
-- 01 Step 10 - Importing Docker Projects
+- Importing Docker Projects

 ### Containerizing Java Spring Boot Hello World Rest API with Docker
-- 02 Step 01 - Setting up 01 Spring Boot Hello World Rest API in Local
+- Setting up 01 Spring Boot Hello World Rest API in Local
-- 02 Step 02 - Build Docker Image Manually for 01 Hello World Rest API
+- Build Docker Image Manually for 01 Hello World Rest API
-- 02 Step 03 - Use Dockerfile to Build Docker Image
+- Use Dockerfile to Build Docker Image
-- 02 Step 04 - Understanding Docker Image Layers, Caching and Dockerfile Instructions
+- Understanding Docker Image Layers, Caching and Dockerfile Instructions
-- 02 Step 05 - Using Dockerfile Spotify Plugin to Create Docker Images
+- Using Dockerfile Spotify Plugin to Create Docker Images
-- 02 Step 06 - Create a generic reusable Dockerfile
+- Create a generic reusable Dockerfile
-- 02 Step 07 - Improving Caching of Docker Images by Adding Libraries in a Separate Step
+- Improving Caching of Docker Images by Adding Libraries in a Separate Step
-- 02 Step 08 - Using JIB Plugin to Create Docker Images
+- Using JIB Plugin to Create Docker Images
-- 02 Step 09 - Using Fabric8 Docker Maven Plugin to Create Docker Images
+- Using Fabric8 Docker Maven Plugin to Create Docker Images

 ### Containerizing Java Spring Boot Todo Web Application with Docker
-- 03 Step 01 - Setting up 02 Spring Boot Todo Web Application in Local
+- Setting up 02 Spring Boot Todo Web Application in Local
-- 03 Step 02 - Create Docker Image for Spring Boot Todo Web Application
+- Create Docker Image for Spring Boot Todo Web Application
-- 03 Step 03 - Understanding ENTRYPOINT, CMD, COPY and ADD instructions
+- Understanding ENTRYPOINT, CMD, COPY and ADD instructions
-- 03 Step 04 - Pushing 02 Spring Boot Todo Web Application to Docker Hub
+- Pushing 02 Spring Boot Todo Web Application to Docker Hub

 ### Containerizing Java Spring Boot Todo Web Application using MySQL with Docker
-- 04 Step 01 - Code Review of 03 Todo Web Application MySQL
+- Code Review of 03 Todo Web Application MySQL
-- 04 Step 02 - Running MySQL as Docker Container on Local
+- Running MySQL as Docker Container on Local
-- 04 Step 03 - Connect Spring Boot Todo Web App to MySQL on Local
+- Connect Spring Boot Todo Web App to MySQL on Local
-- 04 Step 04 - Create Docker Image for 03 Todo Web Application and Use Link to connect
+- Create Docker Image for 03 Todo Web Application and Use Link to connect
-- 04 Step 05 - Exploring Docker Networking - HOST, BRIDGE and NONE
+- Exploring Docker Networking - HOST, BRIDGE and NONE
-- 04 Step 06 - Creating a Custom Network and Connect MySQL and WebApplication to the network
+- Creating a Custom Network and Connect MySQL and WebApplication to the network
-- 04 Step 07 - Using Docker Volumes to Persist Data
+- Using Docker Volumes to Persist Data
-- 04 Step 08 - Playing with Docker Compose
+- Playing with Docker Compose

 ### Containerize Java Spring Boot React Full Stack Application with Docker
-- 05 Step 01 - Exploring 04 Java Full Stack Spring Boot React App
+- Exploring 04 Java Full Stack Spring Boot React App
-- 05 Step 02 - Running React Frontend in Local
+- Running React Frontend in Local
-- 05 Step 03 - Containerizing Java REST API Backend
+- Containerizing Java REST API Backend
-- 05 Step 04 - Creating Multi Stage Docker Build for React Frontend Code
+- Creating Multi Stage Docker Build for React Frontend Code
-- 05 Step 05 - Improve Front End Docker Build - dockerignore
+- Improve Front End Docker Build - dockerignore
-- 05 Step 06 - Using Multi Stage Docker Build for Java REST API Backend
+- Using Multi Stage Docker Build for Java REST API Backend
-- 05 Step 07 - Running Java REST API Backend Docker Image
+- Running Java REST API Backend Docker Image
-- 05 Step 08 - Exploring Docker Compose
+- Exploring Docker Compose
-- 05 Step 09 - Running Full Stack Application with Docker Compose
+- Running Full Stack Application with Docker Compose
-- 05 Step 10 - Using Docker Compose for Java Spring Boot Todo Web Application with MySQL
+- Using Docker Compose for Java Spring Boot Todo Web Application with MySQL

 ### Getting started with CCS and CES Microservices on Docker
-- 06 Step 01 - Introduction to Microservices
+- Introduction to Microservices
-- 06 Step 02 - Advantages of Microservices
+- Advantages of Microservices
-- 06 Step 03 - Understanding Docker and Microservices - An Amazing Combo
+- Understanding Docker and Microservices - An Amazing Combo
-- 06 Step 04 - Overview of CCS and CES Spring Boot Microservices
+- Overview of CCS and CES Spring Boot Microservices
-- 06 Step 05 - Create Docker Images and Containers for CCS and CES Microservices
+- Create Docker Images and Containers for CCS and CES Microservices
-- 06 Step 06 - Run CCS and CES Microservices using Docker Compose
+- Run CCS and CES Microservices using Docker Compose

 ### Using Eureka Naming Service with Spring Boot Microservices and Docker
-- 07 Step 01 - Understanding the need for Service Registry
+- Understanding the need for Service Registry
-- 07 Step 02 - Create Docker Images for Eureka Naming Server
+- Create Docker Images for Eureka Naming Server
-- 07 Step 03 - Configure and Run CES and CCS Microservices with Eureka Service
+- Configure and Run CES and CCS Microservices with Eureka Service

 ### Using Zuul API Gateway with Spring Boot Microservices and Docker
-- 08 Step 01 - Configure CES and CCS Microservices with Zuul API Gateway
+- Configure CES and CCS Microservices with Zuul API Gateway
-- 08 Step 02 - Use Docker Compose to Run Microservices with Zuul
+- Use Docker Compose to Run Microservices with Zuul

 ### Distributed Tracing with Zipkin and RabbitMq
-- 09 Step 01 - Introduction to Zipkin and Update Microservices to Connect to Zipkin
+- Introduction to Zipkin and Update Microservices to Connect to Zipkin
-- 09 Step 02 - Using Docker Compose to Launch Zipkin, RabbitMq and Microservices
+- Using Docker Compose to Launch Zipkin, RabbitMq and Microservices
-- 09 Step 03 - Running Zipkin, RabbitMq and Microservices
+- Running Zipkin, RabbitMq and Microservices
-- 09 Step 04 - Thank You

 ## Diagrams